Traditional Easter Meals and the Wines That Pair with Them

 Wine Pairing:

-A brut sparkling wine is a delicious and elegant choice for egg appetizers like devilled eggs.
+A brut sparkling wine is a delicious and elegant choice for egg dishes like devilled eggs and quiche.

 Lamb